Hendy/umbraco-look/README.md

 ## Searching

-A Look search consists of any combinations of the following (optional) query types: TextQuery, TagQuery, NodeQuery & LocationQuery (most values are also optional)
+A Look search consists of any combinations of the following (optional) query types: TextQuery, TagQuery, DateQuery, NodeQuery & LocationQuery (most values are also optional)

 Eg.